-Deferred assessment is only applicable to assessment items that have not been attempted and applies only to the following assessment types:
+Deferred assessment is only applicable to assessment items that have not been attempted and applies to the following assessment types: exams, tests, seminar presentation, performances or workplace-based assessment items only.

-- exams

-- tests

-- quizzes

-- performances.

 A request for deferred assessment must be submitted online with appropriate documentary evidence (refer to sub-section 3.8.4) no later than three calendar days after the scheduled assessment date.
 If a deferred assessment is granted, the deferred assessment must take the form of a replacement assessment item and must resemble as closely as possible the original assessment item and should carry the same percentage of the total weight for the course.